NYULibraries/sdr-documentation/accessioning-workflow.md

 nyu_2451_34189.tif
 ```

+TBA: Here, we need more instructions on how to upload raster data.

 ##  9. Enable layers on GeoServer

 GeoServer can be interacted with through a web-interface, or a REST HTTP API.
 It is recommended to update or "turn on" layers in batch using the REST API.
 First, though, it helps to understand the architecture of NYU's GeoServers.